Follpvosten/schneckenrennen/README.md

 ## Compiling and running the project

-First, clone then project.
+First, clone the project.
 Then, do

     git submodule init
     git submodule update